bostontrader/okprobe/README.md

 ### Limits of Testing

 An important limitation of these tests is that we don't carefully inspect the 200 type results.
 There are issues with doing so that are too tedious to even describe here, much less implement in the software.
-There is another layer of testing that starts with a blank db, submits API calls, and examines the specific correct responses at that time.
+Fortunately there is another layer of testing that starts with a blank db, submits API calls, and examines the specific correct responses at that time.
 This is the suitable place for such testing.